mattlianje/eztime/README.md

 Ultimately, **EzTime** is just a zdt wrapper to force teams to code correctly and make working with time logic beautiful.

 - **Forced Correctness**: EzTime's smart constructors ensure that invalid timestamps never enter your system.
 This isn't just about convenience - it's about making invalid states unrepresentable at the type level.
 The library enforces a powerful 2-step system that eliminates a whole class of timezone bugs
-   - step 1/2: All timestamps are assumed to be UTC/Zulu time unless explicitly specified otherwise ...
+    1. All timestamps are UTC/Zulu unless explicitly specified
-   - step 2/2: When specified otherwise, you must use IANA timezone identifiers (like "America/New_York") rather than raw offsets.
+    2. Non-UTC times must use IANA identifiers (e.g., "America/New_York") rather than raw offsets

 - **Business Logic as Types**: Rather than spreading time-related business logic throughout your codebase, EzTime encourages encapsulating it in type-safe extensions.
-This means your domain rules about time (trading hours, business days, etc.) become part of your type system.
+This means your domain rules about time become part of your type system.

 Consider this common bug:
 ```scala